starcoinorg/starcoin/vm/stdlib/modules/doc/TransactionPublishOption.md

 # Module `0x1::TransactionPublishOption`

 <code><a href="TransactionPublishOption.md#0x1_TransactionPublishOption">TransactionPublishOption</a></code> provide an option to limit:
-- which scripts are allowed to run.
-- whether user can publish custom modules on chain.
+- whether user can use script or publish custom modules on chain.

 -  [Struct `TransactionPublishOption`](#0x1_TransactionPublishOption_TransactionPublishOption)